zalando-stups/documentation/components/senza.rst

 .. code-block:: bash

     $ senza delete myapp.yaml 1
+    $ senza del mystack          # shortcut: delete the only version of "mystack"

 Available Taupage AMIs and all other used AMIs can be listed to check whether old, outdated images are still in-use or if a new Taupage AMI is available: